austinconnor1836/my-notes/coursera/Greek and Roman Mythology/Week 3.md

 - The killing of Achilles does not happen in the Illiad, Homer explains it here
 - Achilles tells Odysseus he would rather be a slave and still alive than be the grand person that I am and be locked down in here with the dead

+### 3.4 Cycle 3: The Cattle of the Sun

+- Odysseus passes the Sirens after leaving from the house of Circe
+- The Sirens claim to know everything
+- They are singing to him everything and he is a man who is always seeking knowledge
+- He figured out how to hear it all while remaining alive
+- Odysseus passes through the realm of the Scylla and Carybdis
+- He knows he will lose some men near the Scylla, but he will lose all men if he chooses risking Carybdis
+- **Universal Law #4: Usually making leadership decisions means choosing between two bad things**
+- He loses some men by choosing to go near Scylla
+- Cattle are the most luscious and the most appropriate kind of gift that is grand enough to give a gift to the Gods.
+They also sacrifice goats, pig, chicken, but not fish weirdly.
+- Most of the time, the Gods want the smoke from the sacrifice
+- The Gods love cow meat
+- The Greeks were almost obsessed with cattle and were always trying to find more of them
+- Bulls are central in pieces of art about ancient Greek
+- Cattle have overwhelming levels of protein, the most expensive, only the most wealthy aristocrats could afford cattle
+- Large area of land was required to raise cattle to graze and slaughter
+- Helios has declared these cattle are sacred to them.
+So they are no longer an authorized food source.
+So when they slaughter and eat them, they are violating something that was told to them not to eat by a religious authority, an indelible law.